 EASY TO USE: The ETFOptimize investment strategies seek to minimize the number of trades needed to attain their high performance, and on average, have 3.83 months between trades.
-For this strategy (Asset Allocation-2-4), the average hold time is 106 business days or about 5.3 months (Equity ETFs are held 3.22 months and Fixed Income ETFs are 6.54 months, on average).
+For this strategy, the average hold time is 212 business days or about 10.6 months.
 When a transaction occurs, you receive straightforward recommendations that you can quickly execute with the click of a button at your broker's website.
 For investors who want to become familiar with each position, we provide a link to complete background data and relevant news for each ETF selected for use by the strategy.

 The ETFOptimize strategies are unquestionably a breakthrough in the investment world – providing what legitimately may be the easiest way to attain substantial wealth through consistent compounding – with minimal risk.
 For investors, they can be the "Holy Grail" – a simple, proven investment approach that significantly gains ground through both bull markets and bear markets alike.

 Get Instant Strategy Access

-1) Strategy Updates – Every Sunday by noon, we update your model's Premium Strategy Page with freshly revised details, including updated prices and performance statistics for current holdings, performance of closed positions, long-term and short-term performance charts, and documentation of all aspects the strategy, including comprehensive trade and risk statistics.
+1) Strategy Updates – Every Sunday by noon, we update your model's Premium Strategy Page with freshly revised details, including updated prices and performance statistics for holdings, performance of closed positions, long-term and short-term performance charts, and documentation of all aspects the strategy, including comprehensive trade and risk statistics.
 Having the latest performance information keeps you abreast of the profits you're accumulating toward achieving your financial goals – and much more...